Signals Intelligence

 Linguistic Cryptanalyst

-Cognitive skills your 1N353 training built — and where they transfer.
+Cognitive skills your 1N353 training built — and where they transfer in civilian work.

 Pattern Recognition